 ~~{}~~

-They create words, music, dances, paintings, food, ideas, inventions, equations, medicines, schools, science.
+They created words, music, dances, paintings, food, ideas, inventions, equations, medicines, schools, science.

-The people who were not there build the world from scratch, just like they would want it to be.
+The people who were not there were building the world from scratch, just like they wanted it to be.

 ~~{}~~

 I don’t know the way this story ends.
-I’ve heard it from an itinerant artist with big eyes.
+It was an itinerant artist with big eyes who passed it on to me.
 Indian blood ran through his veins and his name was Itinerant Mountain.

 He only gave me these words, made of wire.

-Therefore, I know not how the story ends.
+So, I have no knowledge how the story ends.

 ~~~~~~~~~~~~~~~~~~~~~~